slimzim/Responsive-Portfolio/README.md

 # Responsive Portfolio

-This is an update of a previous assignment which has been modified to make it responsive.
+This is an update of my original portfolio.
+This design is responsive, whereas the original version was not.

 * [Responsive Portfolio](https://slimzim.github.io/Responsive-Portfolio/)